-Esophageal cancer is a disease that occurs in the esophagus – a hollow, long tube that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
+Esophageal cancer is a disease that occurs in the esophagus — a long tube that runs from your throat to your stomach, which carries food and liquids to the stomach for digestion.
 The esophagus wall has several layers.
 There are two types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
-Squamous cell carcinomas occur in the upper esophagus whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus, near the stomach.
+Squamous cell carcinomas occur in the inside layer of the upper esophagus whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus, near the stomach.

 - In 2015, 16,980 new cases of esophageal cancer are expected to be diagnosed in the United States.

 - An estimated 15,590 Americans will die from the disease in 2015.

 - Sex: Men are three to four times more likely to develop esophageal cancer than women.